 If my healthcare provider is considering VIVITROL treatment for my alcohol dependence, do I need to tell my healthcare provider that I take opioids?

 Yes.
-If you are being treated for alcohol dependence but also use or are addicted to opioid-containing medicines or opioid street drugs, it is important that you tell your healthcare provider before starting VIVITROL to avoid having sudden opioid withdrawal symptoms when you start VIVITROL treatment.
+If you are being treated for alcohol dependence but also use or are addicted to opioid-containing medicines or illicit opioids, it is important that you tell your healthcare provider before starting VIVITROL to avoid having sudden opioid withdrawal symptoms when you start VIVITROL treatment.
 Know the medications you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including risk of opioid overdose, severe reaction at the injection site and sudden opioid withdrawal.